A Collection of Quant Riddles With Answers

 What is the final state of bulb No. 64?
 And how many of the light bulbs are illuminated after the 100th person has passed through the room?

-picture of an clock 5.
-How many degrees (if any) are there in the angle between the hour and minute hands of a clock when the time is a quarter past three?
+5. How many degrees (if any) are there in the angle between the hour and minute hands of a clock when the time is a quarter past three?

 4. A mythical city contains 100,000 married couples but no children.
 Each family wishes to "continue the male line", but they do not wish to over-populate.
 So, each family has one baby per annum until the arrival of the first boy.
 For example, if (at some future date) a family has five children, then it must be either that they are all girls, and another child is planned, or that there are four girls and one boy, and no more children are planned.
 Assume that children are equally likely to be born male or female.